codex-academy/codeX_Feb2015Intro/publish-your-code-to-a-website.md

+---
+layout: default
+---

 ## Publish your code to a website

 Now we're going to publish your work to a website, using [GitHub Pages](https://pages.github.com/).
 If you have a git branch called `gh-pages` in a repository that you have pushed to GitHub, GitHub will publish the static HTML, CSS, and JavaScript for you at at `<username>.github.io`.
-You can use this for any static content, but not for apllications that require a server.
+You can use this for any static content, but not for applications that require a server.

 ## Branches